 In September 2021, Metro Council passed a resolution accepting the findings and recommendations in the Regional Congestion Pricing Study (RCPS) report, and directing staff to build upon existing policy in the 2018 RTP by incorporating the findings and recommendations from the study in the 2023 RTP update.
 On April 20, 2022, Metro staff presented to TPAC and MTAC on congestion pricing policies in the 2018 RTP, intersections with the findings and recommendations from the RCPS, and other supportive language from both the RCPS and the Expert Review Panel that convened in April 2021.
 Metro staff worked with a consultant team (Nelson\Nygaard) to review TPAC and MTAC feedback following that meeting and develop draft pricing policy language for the 2023 RTP.
 That draft language was presented to TPAC on June 3, 2022.
-Following that meeting, TPAC members provided input on the draft language, and revised draft policy language was shared with TPAC at a workshop on July 13, 2022.
+Following that meeting, TPAC members provided input on the draft language, and revised draft policy language was shared with TPAC at a workshop on July 13, 2022, and at the joint JPACT & Metro Council workshop on July 28, 2022.

-Since the July 13, 2022 workshop, TPAC members have provided additional feedback on the draft pricing policy language.
-Metro staff and the consultant team have further revised the draft language to reflect that feedback; the revised draft language is documented in Attachment 1: Metro Regional Transportation Plan - Draft Pricing Policy, Policy Actions, Definitions, Background & Context August 2022.
+Metro staff and the consultant team have further revised the draft language to reflect input received at and following those two meetings; the revised draft language is documented in Attachment 1: Metro Regional Transportation Plan - Draft Pricing Policy, Policy Actions, Definitions, Background & Context August 2022.